rhielab/TENET_2.0/Vignettes.md

 ##### Clinical Dataset:

 The clinical dataset is used only for the survival functions in step 5 of TENET.
 Currently, clinical data must be stored as an .rda object in either './external.data/data/clinical' or as as part of a combined .rda file with the DNA methylation and gene expression data.
 In either case, the clinical data should be contained as a data frame named clinical_data.
 The clinical data object should contain four specifically named columns: "bcr_patient_barcode", "days_to_death", "days_to_last_followup", and "vital_status". "bcr_patient_barcode" should contain unique ids such as TCGA barcodes matching the DNA methylation and gene expression data names through the first 12 characters (up through the "Participant" element of the barcode - see: https://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_Barcode/). "days_to_death" should contain the number of days a given patient survived after the sample was collected (for patients who are still alive, this should be 'NA'). "days_to_last_followup" should contain the number of days a given patient has survived since the data was collected (for patients who have died, this should be 'NA').
 Finally "vital_status" should note whether a given patient is "Dead" or "Alive".
-Below shows an example clinical datasets (e.g. clinical)
+Below shows an example clinical dataset (e.g. clinical)

 ```diff
 > head(clinical,4)